Academic Catalog

 The deadlines are listed on the SAP appeal form.

-Deadline for appeal submission for 2023-24 academic year:
+Deadlines for appeal submission for summer 2024 and 2024-25 academic years

 The University will consider appeals for uncontrollable events, students having trouble adjusting to college, special circumstances that happen in a student's life such as death of a family member, student illness, transition to college issues, being called to the military, etc. The student must describe what impact the circumstance had on academics, what the student has done to address the impact and how the student plans to be successful.
 If the student is not yet prepared to vigorously focus on academics with assistance, if necessary, the student should not submit an appeal.